Tuition Options at Equipilates™ HQ

 Equipilates™ Studio Sessions

-Lindsay's sessions include a variety of movement and therapeutic approaches to help you achieve your goals, whether that is to rehabilitate from injury or surgery, or take your competitive performance or simply your partnership with your horse to another level.
-Your sessions will involve whatever you need, whether that is work on the mechanical horse, intrinsic biomechanical or gait assessment, sports and exercise therapy, and work on the Pilates studio equipment.
-Most sessions comprise a blend of several of the above, including the Franklin Method®!
-Lindsay charges £125 for an initial assessment which takes around and hour and a half and £75 per hour thereafter.
+Whether your goal is to rehabilitate from injury or surgery, or take your competitive performance or simply your partnership with your horse to another level, Lindsay will tailor your sessions specifically to your needs.
+Work on the mechanical horse, intrinsic biomechanical or gait assessment, sports and exercise therapy, and work on the Pilates studio equipment is all on the menu!
+Most sessions comprise a blend of several of the above, including the Franklin Method®.
+Lindsay charges £90 for an initial assessment which takes around and hour and a half and £60 per hour thereafter.
 She works closely with her clients to support their progress and as part of her sessions you will be given your exercise programme to work on at home.
 She also offers intensive workshops which are especially suitable for those travelling a distance.
 See the section at the bottom for more info.

 Amateur riders in a wide variety of disciplines all the way through to high profile international competitors (confidentiality assured) are feeling the benefits of Equipilates™.
 Join them and contact us today!